A sharp threshold for collapse of the random triangular group: Proof of Theorem

 \end{lemma}

-\begin{proof} Let $f=f(n)= \log\log n/\log^{1/3}n$.
-From Theorem~\ref{local-to-global} it is enough to show that for each given davKd $\diag$ of size at most $|\diag|\le 240 (200/f)^2$ one of the following two possibilities holds: \begin{enumerate} \item[(i)] $\diag$ satisfies the isoperimetric inequality with the constant $1/f$; \item[(ii)] the probability that $\diag$ is fullfillable by $\rtg$ is bounded by $n^{-f/2}$, which in turn would imply that a.a.s. no such $\diag$ is fulfillable in $\rtg$. \end{enumerate}
+\begin{proof} Let $f=f(n)= \omega/\log^{1/3}n$.
+From Theorem~\ref{local-to-global} it is enough to show that a.a.s. each given davKd $\davkd$ of size at most $|\davkd|\le 240 (200/f)^2$ satisfies the linear isoperimetric inequality with the coefficient $1/f$.
+We do it in two steps.
+First, we show that for any davKd $\davkd$ with size bounded by $|\davkd|\le 240 (200/f)^2$ one of the following two possibilities holds: \begin{enumerate} \item[(i)] $\davkd$ satisfies the isoperimetric inequality with the coefficient $1/f$; \item[(ii)] the probability that $\davkd$ is fulfillable by $\rtg$ is bounded from above by $n^{-f/2}$. \end{enumerate} Using this dichotomy, we then show that the probability that there is a bounded size fulfillable davKd $\davkd$ not satisfying the isoperimetric inequality in question goes to 0 with $n\to\infty$.
+Hence, a.a.s. all sufficiently small fulfillable davKd's satisfy this inequality.

-Let $\diag$ be a davKd with $m = |\diag|$ faces having $k$ distinct labels and with $l_1$ internal edges and $l_2=|\partial\diag|$ boundary edges.
-Let $m_i$ be the number of faces labeled with $i$.
-Without loss of generality we may assume that $m_1 \geq m_2 \geq \ldots \geq m_k$.
-We want to count the probability that $\diag$ is fulfillable with respect to the random presentation given by $\rtg$.
-If each face is assigned a different label, i.e. each cell of $\diag$ correspond to a different relator, this probability is bounded above by $(2n-1)^{l_1+l_2}p^m$.
-This is in fact a rather easy case and showing that for all diagrams with different labels and fulfillable in $\rtg$ an isometric inequality holds with a constant $1/f$ is rather straightforward.
-The main challenge is to deal with diagrams where some of the labels may appear more than once.
-On one hand, this reduces the number of distinct relators used to fulfill the diagram.
-On the other hand, this also imposes some restrictions on the generators used in this assignment.
-To control the influence of these two factor we follow Ollivier and introduce an auxiliary graph $G = G(\diag)$ which captures all the constraints resulting from the structure of the davKd.
+Let $\davkd$ be a davKd with $m = |\davkd|$ faces having $k$ distinct labels and with $l_1$ internal edges and $l_2=|\partial\davkd|$ boundary edges.
+If each face is assigned a different label, i.e. each cell of $\davkd$ corresponds to a different relator, the probability that $\davkd$ is fulfillable is bounded above by $n^{l_1+l_2}p^m$.
+This is in fact a rather easy case and showing that for all diagrams with different labels and fulfillable in $\rtg$ a.a.s. an isoperimetric inequality holds with a coefficient $1/f$ is rather straightforward.
+Indeed, assume that for a given $\davkd$ the isoperimetric inequality does not hold, that is $f m = f |\davkd| > |\partial\davkd| = l_2$.
+Notice also that $3m = 2l_1 + l_2 \geq 2l_1 + 1$ as there is at least one edge in the boundary of $\davkd$.
+Then the probability that $\davkd$ is fulfillable is bounded by $n^{l_1+l_2}p^m = n^{l_1+l_2}n^{(-3/2-f)m} \leq n^{-1/2}$.
+Moreover, as we will show later, the number of different davKd's $\davkd$ with $|\davkd|\le 240 (200/f)^2$ is of order much smaller than $n^{1/2}$, hence a.a.s. there are no such diagrams which are fulfillable and at the same time do not satisfy the isoperimetric inequality.